The Most Important Investment Decision You’ll Ever Make

 You may have heard of risk tolerance before – it’s the amount of risk you’re comfortable with.
-If investing is about the long term – which it definitely is – Investing to your risk tolerance is the major factor in your success.
+If investing is about the long term – which it definitely is – investing based on your risk tolerance is the major factor in your success.

 We all know someone who sold right before the bottom in 2009.
 They stuck it out as long as they could, and then they just couldn’t take it anymore.

 Their portfolio didn’t reflect their true risk tolerance.
-If it did, they would have been able to stick it out.
-They were too heavily tilted toward stocks.
+If it did, they would have been able to hold on until the market turned around.
+They were in a portfolio that was too risky for them, and likely too heavily tilted toward stocks.